corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/mgm-onboarding.md

 ## Create the CPB

 The MGM only requires a `GroupPolicy` file and an empty CPB is sufficient for the CPI.
-You can run the following to use the MGM test CPB:
+You can run the following to use the MGM test CPB included in `corda-runtime-os`, or alternatively you can use any empty CPB:
 ``` shell
 cd $RUNTIME_OS
 ./gradlew testing:cpbs:mgm:build